redcountryroad/OSCP-shortsheet/ActiveDirectory.md

 # IF Stuck, read here
 https://github.com/yovelo98/OSCP-Cheatsheet
 - MKW → Which is Running Mimikatz + Kerberoasting + Winpeas every time so that I do not miss any juicy vector.
+1. Get a foothold in the first host.
+Escalate privs. mimikatz and dump hashes.
+Pass the hash.
+Or kerberoast.
+2. Rinse and repeat with the creds / hashes to move from host to host until you get to the DC.

 # Enumeration

 ## Tool 0: Powerview